 Looking after a used car

-If you’ve not yet bought your car then our biggest advice is that you consider all factors, age, mileage and try out everything in your car, you don’t want a surprise 3 months down the line that your convertible roof doesn’t work!
+If you’ve not yet bought your car then our biggest advice is that you consider all factors:

 Below we’ve listed some of the most common issues or replacements that will occur with older vehicles.
 These class as standard ‘wear and tear’ and are to be expected at some point with older cars.

 The older your car the more your clutch will have been used.
-That means you should anticipate that this will need replacing at some point – this may not be during your ownership as it depends on driving style and how it has been used.
+It will need replacing eventually, although it may not be during your ownership.

-Similarly to a clutch, these are something that ares going to be used a lot and will wear down with age.
+These are parts that are going to be used a lot, in fact, every time the car is used.
+They will wear down with age.

 How to minimise issues with your used car: